pratyushk97/ihc/README.md

 At end of session:
 - Tablets click "Sync and end session" or something
   - Grab all patients with updates later than timestamp
+  - (Should base last_updated_timestamps on local device, not the server)
   - Replace patients with new data

 ==========================================